35 Incredible Things to Do in Antigua Guatemala and Surroundings + Travel Tips

 If you are tempted to do a volcano hike but don’t feel fit enough for the big challenge of the Acatenango, the hike to the Pacaya volcano is perfect!

-It’s a beautiful 2-hour short (but steep) hike to the lookout right in front of the smoking Pacaya Volcano, one of the active volcanos in Guatemala.
+It’s a beautiful 2-hour short (but steep) hike to the lookout right in front of the smoking Pacaya Volcano, one of the active volcanoes in Guatemala.

-Once you arrive at the lookout you will walk down to the lava rocks to roast marshmallows from the smoke coming out from the cracks.
+Once you arrive at the lookout, you will walk down to the lava rocks to roast marshmallows from the smoke coming out of the cracks.
 I found that hilarious.

 Because of the Pacaya formation, it’s the only active volcano where you can get so close to the crater without any risk.